brigittesullivan/w23-unsupervised-learning-project/README.md

         * principal component analysis (PCA) .
         * Determine the optimal number of clusters and communicate the insights gained through data visualization.
 3. Summarize Results

-The ultimate goal of the project is to gain insights from the data sets and communicate these insights to stakeholders using appropriate visualizations and metrics to make informed decisions based on the business questions asked."
+* The ultimate goal of the project was to gain insights from the data sets and communicate these insights to stakeholders using appropriate visualizations and metrics to make informed decisions based on the business questions asked.

 ## Findings: